magnetophon/VoiceOfFaust/README.md

 Again five octaves, with each octave containing three different oscillators:
 * square and pulse, each having volume and index (brightness) controls
 * reso, having a volume and a resonance multiplier:
-  This is a formant oscillator, and it's resonant frequency is resMult is multiplied by the formant setting top right.
+  This is a formant oscillator, and it's resonant frequency is multiplied by the formant setting top right.
   It is intended to be used with an external formant tracker.
 * There is a global width parameter that controls a delay on the oscillators for one output.
   The delay time is relative to the frequency.